Effect-TS/schema/README.md

 import * as S from "@effect/schema/Schema";
 import * as E from "@effect/data/Either";

-// Age is a schema that can parse a string to a number and encode a number to a string const Age = S.numberFromString(S.string);
+// Age is a schema that can decode a string to a number and encode a number to a string const Age = S.NumberFromString;

 const Person = S.struct({
   name: S.string,